MoyasiGinko/E-commerce-project/DOC.md

 ### 2. Low-Stock Alerts

 - Create a configurable low-stock threshold system.
-- Implement automated notifications via email or other channels.
+- Implement automated notifications via implementing algorithms.
 - Provide options for automated reordering through integration with suppliers.
 - Develop a dashboard for shop owners to view and manage low-stock alerts.